zjalicn/Astro-Lift/README.md

 # 🌒 astro-starter

-Created this as a light weight solution for building static websites with beautiful uis
+Created this template as a light weight solution for building static websites with beautiful uis

 # Astro Starter Kit: Basics